CodeSammich/stuy-books/README.md

 ## Dev-log

 ##### 6/20/16
-- Successful launch and host at `http://stuybooks.stuycs.org`!
+- Successful launch and host at `http://stuybooks.stuycs.org` as of 12:08PM!
 - Deployment instructions updated

 ##### 6/09/2016